K1GGI FMT METHODOLOGY

 generator can lock its tuned-cavity oscillator to a reference, such that its

-output is a rational multiple of that reference, with 100Hz granularity at common
+output is a rational multiple of that reference, with 100Hz granularity at

-error.
+introduces no error.

 RECEIVER